 Second, is a redux of Edwin Martin’s excellent Shadow animation plugin providing a way to animate the

-text-shadow property.
-Head over to the plugin’s page to see it in action, and browse the source on Github.
+text-shadow property; you can browse the source on Github.
 Although I was able to reuse a lot of the code from Edwin’s plugin, but there were a couple of gotchas.
 Most notably, the spec for text-shadow allows the color to be declared at the beginning or end of the property, while in

 box-shadow's spec only the beginning is allowable.
 Additionally, I wanted to allow

 font-size had to be passed in to the parser.
 On the plus side,